dbakuntsev/simply.ffmpeg-parser/METADATA_EXTRACTOR.md

 `type: "video"` as a default — the extractor does not try to infer type from the symbol name.
 If `codecs.texi` is missing but the C file exists, all codecs default to `type: "video"` and a warning is logged.

+### Augmenting `options.json` from the `fftools/` C sources

+The CLI option Texinfo (`doc/ffmpeg.texi` & friends) is a curated subset of FFmpeg's actual `OptionDef options[]` table.
+To close the gap, the extractor also parses `fftools/ffmpeg_opt.c` and `fftools/opt_common.h` (`fftools/cmdutils.h` on older tags) and folds two pieces of information into the doc-derived option list:

+- **Aliases for documented options.** Short/legacy names that share a backing handler with a documented canonical (`apre`/`vpre`/`spre` for `pre`, `stag` for `tag`, `scodec`/`dcodec` for `codec`, `lavfi` for `filter_complex` on older tags, …) are attached to the canonical's `aliases` list.
+- **Top-level entries for fully-undocumented options.** Names in the C table that are neither documented nor folded in as an alias get a synthesized entry whose `scope` / `valueType` / `signature` are inferred from the `OPT_*` flag tokens on the row, and whose `description` is the row's short C help string. `-hwaccel_output_format` is the canonical example.

+Both passes are gap-fill only: a name that has a doc-derived entry always keeps its richer description.
+If every `fftools/` source fails to fetch for a given tag, augmentation is silently skipped and the doc-derived list is emitted unchanged.

+### Devices folded into demuxers/muxers

+FFmpeg's `-f <name>` is a single flag that selects either a (de)muxer or a device — at runtime libavdevice surfaces input devices through the demuxer API and output devices through the muxer API.
+Treating devices as separate output categories would force the SPA to special-case `-f lavfi`, `-f dshow`, `-f gdigrab`, etc. Instead, `doc/indevs.texi` is parsed and merged into `demuxers.json`, and `doc/outdevs.texi` into `muxers.json`.
+On name collisions (e.g. `fbdev` is documented as both an indev and an outdev), the demuxer/muxer entry wins; device-only entries land with an empty `options` list.
+The SPA's `unknown-demuxer` / `unknown-muxer` diagnostics rely on this merge.

 ## How HTML documentation is built